-Interestingly, RT-PCR using appropriate primers specific for various genes of chromatin modifying enzymes (HDACs and HATs) and transcription factors showed noticeable results as follows (Fig. 2-5).
-Concerning HATs, in HDAC2(-/-) the gene expression of PCAF was dramatically elevated from the early via middle to late stages of cultivation.
-On the other hand, regarding HDACs, the gene expression of

-HDAC9 was surely increased from the early to middle stages but thereafter slightly decreased at the late stage, contrary to this, that of HDAC7 was slightly decreased at the early stage and remained unchanged during further cultivation.
-As for transcription factors, in HDAC2(-/-) the gene expression of EBF1 was almost completely decreased at the early stage and thereafter remained undetectable level until the late stage, but that of E2A was slightly elevated at the early stage and remained unchanged during further cultivation.
-Surprisingly, the gene expression of Pax5 was obviously decreased at the early stage and thereafter certainly increased via the middle to late stages.
-That is, as a whole, in HDAC2(-/-) the changing pattern of the Pax5 gene expression during cultivation was in anti-parallel with those of IgM H-and L-chain gene expressions.
-Moreover, immuno-blotting using site-specific antibodies for various acetylated Lys residues of core histones H2A, H2B, H3 and H4 showed that bulk acetylation levels of K9, K14, K18, K23 and K27 residues of histone H3 were gradually increased during cultivation, although insignificant alterations were observed in those of remaining Lys residues (except K16 of histone H2B and probably K5 of histone H4) of core histones tested (Fig. 2-6).
+Interestingly, RT-PCR using appropriate primers specific for various genes of chromatin-modifying enzymes (HDACs and HATs) and transcription factors showed noticeable results as follows (Fig. 2-5).
+Concerning HATs, in HDAC2(-/-) the gene expression of PCAF is dramatically elevated from the early through middle to later stages of cultivation.
+On the other hand, regarding HDACs, the gene expression of HDAC9 is surely increased from the early to middle stages but thereafter slightly decreased at the later stage, contrary to this, that of HDAC7 is slightly decreased at the early stage and remains unchanged during further cultivation.
+As for transcription factors, in HDAC2(-/-) the gene expression of EBF1 is almost completely decreased at the early stage and thereafter remains as an undetectable level until the later stage, but that of E2A is slightly elevated at the early stage and remains unchanged during further cultivation.
+Surprisingly, the gene expression of Pax5 is obviously decreased at the early stage and thereafter certainly increased through the middle to later stages.
+That is, as a whole, in HDAC2(-/-) the changing pattern of the Pax5 gene expression during cultivation is in anti-parallel with those of IgM Hand L-chain gene expressions.
+Moreover, immuno-blotting using site-specific antibodies for various acetylated Lys residues of core histones H2A, H2B, H3 and H4 showed that bulk acetylation levels of K9, K14, K18, K23 and K27 residues of histone H3 are gradually increased during cultivation, although insignificant changes are observed in those of remaining tested Lys residues (except K16 of histone H2B and probably K5 of histone H4) of core histones (Fig. 2-6).

-To explore the manner for the transcription of the chicken Pax5 gene, first, we directly cloned and sequenced its ~4.9 kb 5'-upstream fragment from DT40 genomic DNA by our original gene walking techniques including Southern blotting, colony hybridization and sub-cloning (Suppl.
-Fig. 2-S2), since detailed information on its nucleotide sequences was not deposited in any database at that time.
-Dual-luciferase assay showed that the ~4.9 kb 5'-upstream region and especially its two regions of positions -1561 to -974 and positions -521 to -40 are thought to be possibly necessary for negative control of the Pax5 gene expression (our unpublished data), although critical promoter region(s) or element(s) has not been determined yet.
-Finally, to know how the transcription level of the Pax5 gene is altered in HDAC2(-/-) during cultivation, we analyzed chromatin structure surrounding the proximal 5'-upstream region from positions -1923 to +30 of the gene at the early and late stages by the ChIP assay.
-Interestingly, acetylation levels of Lys-9 residues of histone H3 (K9/H3) within the limited chromatin region were decreased at the early stage and thereafter increased at the late stage to almost similar levels in DT40 cells (Fig. 2-7).
+To explore the way of the chicken Pax5 gene expression, first, we directly cloned and sequenced the proximal ~4.9 kb 5'-upstream fragment of the gene from DT40 genomic DNA by our original gene walking techniques, including Southern blotting, colony hybridization and sub-cloning (Suppl.
+Fig. 2-S2), since the detailed information on its nucleotide sequences was not deposited in any database at the start of this study.
+Dual-luciferase assay suggested that the ~4.9 kb 5'-upstream region and especially its two regions from positions -1561 to -974 and from positions -521 to -40 are possibly necessary for negative control of the Pax5 gene expression (our unpublished data), although critical promoter region(s) or element(s) has not been determined yet.
+Finally, to know how the gene expression level of Pax5 changes in HDAC2(-/-) during cultivation, we analyzed the chromatin structure surrounding the proximal 5'-upstream region from positions -1923 to +30 of the gene at the early and later stages by the ChIP assay.
+Interestingly, acetylation levels of Lys-9 residues of histone H3 (K9/H3) within the limited chromatin region are decreased at the early stage and thereafter increased at the later stage to almost similar levels as in DT40 cells (Fig. 2-7).